adambard/learnxinyminutes-docs/d.html.markdown

 That's thanks to a D innovation know as Uniform Function Call Syntax.
 With UFCS, we can choose whether to write a function call as a method or free function call!
 Walter wrote a nice article on this [http://www.drdobbs.com/cpp/uniform-function-call-syntax/232700394](here.)
-In short, you can call functions whose first parameter is of some type A on any expression of type A as a methods.
+In short, you can call functions whose first parameter is of some type A on any expression of type A as a method.